conductor-oss/conductor/docker/README.md

 This can happen, even if the network resources `yarn` tries to use are available, but there is too much network latency. `yarn` accepts the option `--network-timeout` to set a custom timeout in milliseconds.

 For passing arguments to `yarn`, in [this Dockerfile](server/Dockerfile) the build arg `YARN_OPTS` has been added.
 This argument will be added to each `yarn` call.
+It is not compulsory to set this argument.

 When using one of the `docker-compose-*` files, you can set this via the eponymous environment variable `YARN_OPTS`, e.g.:

 ```
 YARN_OPTS='--network-timeout 10000000' docker compose -f docker-compose.yaml up